Universal quantum control over Majorana zero modes: Introduction

 Inspired by transitionless quantum driving~\cite{Berry2009Transition}, the shortcuts to non-Abelian braiding~\cite{Karzig2015Shortcuts,Wang2025Shortcuts} exploit the time-dependent and direct exchange interaction between MZMs as the counterdiabatic driving fields.
 But practical implementation of such interactions in semiconductor-superconductor systems is fundamentally difficult~\cite{Amundsen2024Colloquium}.
-In analog to nonadiabatic holonomic quantum computation~\cite{Sjoqvist2012Nonadiabatic,Liu2019Plug}, the nonadiabatic braiding operations~\cite{Yu2025Nonadiabatic} have been demonstrated between two MZMs mediated by the lattice defect (LD).
-However, the braiding operations under the parallel-transport condition~\cite{Jing2017Non} is sensitive to the systematic errors of the local driving fields on LD.
+In analog to nonadiabatic holonomic quantum computation~\cite{Sjoqvist2012Nonadiabatic,Liu2019Plug}, the nonadiabatic braiding operations~\cite{Yu2025Nonadiabatic} have been proposed for a two-MZM system mediated by the lattice defect (LD).
+However, the braiding operations under the parallel-transport condition~\cite{Jing2017Non} is sensitive to the systematic errors in the local driving fields on LD.

-We here construct the braiding operations between any pair of three MZMs mediated with LD under local driving fields by universal quantum control (UQC)~\cite{Jin2025Universal,Jin2025Entangling,Jin2025ErrCorr,Jin2025Rydberg}.
+We here construct the braiding operations between any pair of three MZMs coupled to a mediator LD under local driving fields by the universal quantum control (UQC) theory~\cite{Jin2025Universal,Jin2025Entangling,Jin2025ErrCorr,Jin2025Rydberg, Jin2025UniversalNon}.
 It is a theoretical framework that unifies the shortcuts to adiabaticity and holonomic quantum transformation and is beyond the parallel-transport condition.
-The degree of freedom of LD can be eliminated~\cite{Jin2025Rydberg,James2007Effective} when the driving fields are largely detuned; and then it enables indirect exchange interaction among MZMs.
-Consequently, the braiding operations of arbitrary two MZMs can be performed along the universal passages of the system.
-Our protocol presents fault-tolerant braiding operations that are robust against significant fluctuations in both transition frequency of LD and Rabi frequency of driving field.
+The degree of freedom of LD can be eliminated~\cite{Jin2025Rydberg,James2007Effective} when the driving fields are largely detuned; and then the indirect exchange interaction among MZMs can be established.
+Consequently, the braiding operations of arbitrary two MZMs can be performed via the universal passages of the system.
+Assisted by the fast-modulated global phases, our braiding operations become insensitive to the significant fluctuations in both transition frequency of LD and Rabi frequency of driving fields and to the quasiparticle poisoning.
 In addition, the clockwise and counterclockwise population transfers of three MZMs can be demonstrated by the time evolution along the passage that is superposed by LD excited state and MZMs.
+Our protocol is also directly extendable when the mediator LD coupled to more MZMs.